 Pest Control in Manhattan: questions answered

-Who pays for pest control in Manhattan rental buildings?
+Who pays for pest control in Manhattan rentals?

 What building issues should I know about when hiring pest control in Manhattan?